toadless/autoclicker/README.md

 # AutoClicker
-This project is a fairly simple to use AutoClicker with a nice gui.
+This project is a fairly simple to use AutoClicker with a nice GUI.
 This was built with the intentions to prevent afk kicking in a game.
-Please dont use this as an unfair advantage.
+Please don't use this as an unfair advantage.

 ## License